Rescued by Ruby

 Rescued by Ruby is a 2022 American biographical drama film directed by Katt Shea.
-Its story follows a state trooper named Dan, who dreams of joining the K-9 search and rescue team of the state police, however has been unsuccessful in doing so until he befriends a shelter dog named Ruby.
-The film is based on a true story.
-The film was released on March 17, 2022, by Netflix.
+Based on a true story, it follows State Trooper Daniel O'Neil (Grant Gustin), who dreams of joining the K-9 search and rescue team.
+He is unsuccessful in doing so until he adopts and befriends a shelter dog named Ruby.
+The film was released on March 17, 2022, by Netflix, and received unanimous praise from critics.